simgrid/simgrid/docs/source/Installing_SimGrid.rst

 .. code-block:: console

    $ apt install libsimgrid-dev  # if you want to develop in C or C++
-   $ apt install simgrid-java    # if you want to develop in Java
    $ apt install python3-simgrid # if you want to develop in Python

 If you use the Nix_ package manager, the latest SimGrid release is packaged as ``simgrid`` in Nixpkgs_.